Quadratic unilateral polynomials over split quaternions

 {\bf Abstract} \,\, In this paper, we derive explicit formulas for computing the roots of $ax^{2}+bx+c=0$ with $a$ being not invertible in split quaternion algebra.
-We also imitate the approach developed by Opfer, Janovska and Falcao etc. to verify our results when the corresponding companion polynomials are not identically vanishing.
+We also use the approach developed by Opfer, Janovska and Falcao etc. to verify our results when the corresponding companion polynomials $C(x)\neq 0$.

 \baselineskip 12pt

 {\bf Keywords and phrases:} \ Split quaternion, Quadratic formula, Zero divisor, Solving polynomial equation

 {\bf Mathematics Subject Classifications (2010):}\ \ {\rm 11C08; 11R52; 12Y05; 15A66}